Sush2010/Design-agency/README.md

 📌 About the Project

 A modern, fully responsive design agency landing page built using Next.js and React.
-It features a clean UI with multiple sections including Hero, Services, Portfolio, Contact, and Footer.
+It features a clean UI with multiple sections including Home, Services, Portfolio, Contact, and Footer.

 The project focuses on: